 Nitrates tend to be a bit sneakier.
 They build up in the aquarium over time in clean, properly cycled aquariums.
 Bi-weekly water changes help keep nitrate levels down and keep your fish healthier.

 It is extremely important to test your water on a regular basis.
-I have found that the API freshwater master test kit is the most accurate test kit on the market, and cheapest per test!
+I have found that the API freshwater master test kit is the most accurate test kit on the market and the cheapest per test!

 A group of schooling fish should be added all at once to reduce stress, though you should be prepared to do extra water changes for a short period in order to counteract the potential increases in ammonia or nitrite.